 How to Say Hello to a Worm by Kari Percival

 Once toddlers and preschoolers have their hands in the garden, investigating the dirt, they don’t like to stop.
 To ease the transition at the close of our weekly gardening sessions, we say “Let’s clean up and put everything away.
 Then we’ll read a story!”
-When hands and washed and watering cans are put away in the bin, we all gather on the stone wall to have a snack and listen. [picture book, ages 2 and up]
+When hands are washed and watering cans are put away in the bin, we all gather on the stone wall to have a snack and listen. [picture book, ages 2 and up]

 Here is a list of some of Kari’s tried and true favorites.